 Phencyclidine, commonly known as PCP, is a commonly abused street drug.
-Many people debate what kind of drug PCP is as it can appear to have stimulant effects on people.
-However, phencyclidine is defined as a central nervous system depressant due to the way it acts on the body.
+Many people debate what kind of drug PCP is as it can have stimulant effects on people.
+However, phencyclidine is defined as a central nervous system depressant due to its acts on the body.

 There are numerous phencyclidine street names.
 The most frequently used is angel dust, but other options exist.
 Additionally, when it is combined with marijuana, users give it different names.
 However, no matter the name, it is still referencing the same product.

 Because the phencyclidine drug is not used in medical settings, most phencyclidine sold in the U.S. is manufactured in clandestine labs.
 PCP recipes can vary between producers, making the product users get unpredictable.
-While it is possible to get high on PCP, it is even more possible to experience significant adverse effects.
+It is usually found on the streets as a combination of PCP-weed as joints, known as ‘killer joints.’

-It was at this point that it became known as angel dust, its use starting on the West Coast and spreading throughout the country.
+Phencyclidine is a hazardous and illegal substance.
 By 1978, phencyclidine was made entirely illegal in the United States, restricted from even veterinary use.
 It is currently a Schedule II substance.

 The Product Forms of PCP

-Both people interested in using the drug and loved ones worried about abuse often wonder what PCP looks like.
+People worried about loved ones’ safety often wonder what this drug looks like.
 There are multiple phencyclidine forms, which can make it difficult to identify.
 Additionally, since clandestine labs only make it, there is little uniformity in the product.

 In most cases, PCP liquid is slightly yellow.
 Powder phencyclidine ranges from white to tan.
 PCP pills have no uniform color as the producers often add colors and designs to them.